night-fury-me/cuda-environment/README.md

 - `--port HOST_MACHINE_PORT`: Specify the port on the host machine to map to Jupyter. (default: 8848 or a random port if 8848 is already in use)
 - `--mount MOUNTING_PATH`: Specify a custom directory path to mount into the container. (default: present working directory, in which the command was executed)

+### `run`
+Using this you can run python files in the specified cuda-env

+- CONTAINER_NAME: Name of the cuda-env/docker container in which your environment is executing
+- PYTHON_FILE_PATH: Path of the python file in your host machine

 ### `list-envs`

-Lists all cuda environments (docker containers) created based on the "gpu-jupyter" image.
+Lists all cuda environments (docker containers) created based on the `gpu-jupyter` image.

 ### `remove`